sarilusblaise/ELISAMA-prefac/README.md

-# Bootcamp website project using bootstrap
+# Elisama prefac website project using bootstrap

-i have completed this tutorial from Traversy media youtube channel to improve my frontend skills
+Bootstrap is a css framework that allows the process of styling page more simple.Bootstrap includes HTML and CSS based design templates for typography, forms, buttons, tables, navigation, modals, image carousels and many other, as well as optional JavaScript plugins
+Bootstrap also gives you the ability to easily create responsive designs.